-Source: The Conference Board Inverted series; a negative change in this component makes a positive contribution.
-Statistical Imputation. -- Q: Quarterly series; these series are converted to a monthly series through a linear interpolatio LEI change might not equal sum of its contributions due to application of trend adjustment factor
+Source: The Conference Board \ Inverted series; a negative change in this component makes a positive contribution. \\ Statistical Imputation. - Q: Quarterly series; these series are converted to a monthly series through a linear interpolation.
+LEI change might not equal sum of its contributions due to application of trend adjustment factor.

-The six-month growth rate of the Australia LEI remained out of recession signal territory in October
+The six-month growth rate of the Australia LEI, paired with the strength of its components, no longer signaled recession in November